LachezarTsK/Closest-Binary-Search-Tree-Value-II/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

+**The solution is implemented in two variants: Deque and Pseudo-Deque.**

 **Solutions with Deque: Java, C++, Kotlin, Go.**

 As of August 2025, of the programming languages I know, only those have an inbuilt deque and/or doubly linked list (applied as deque in this case).
 Thus, the solution is in those programming languages.